Download and Install STM32CubeIDE – Getting Started Guide

 void delay (int x);

-Save the main.c file after modifying it.
+Save the main.c file after making these modifications.
 Now we are ready to build our project.

-To build our BLINK_LED project press Ctrl + B or go to Project > Build All.
+To build the BLINK_LED project, press Ctrl + B or go to Project > Build All.

 Blue Pill STM32 using STM32Cube creating project pic 14

-Your project will start building.
-After a few moments, your project will be built if there are no errors.
+The project will start building.
+After a few moments, the build will complete successfully if there are no errors in your code.

 Blue Pill STM32 using STM32Cube creating project pic 15

-Now as we have successfully built our BLINK_LED project let us move ahead and upload the code to our STM32 board.
-To do that, first we will have to connect our Blue Pill STM32 with a ST-Link programmer.
-We will be using ST-Link V2.
+Now that we have successfully built the BLINK_LED project, let us upload the code to our STM32 board.
+To do this, we need to connect the Blue Pill STM32 to an ST-Link programmer.
+We will be using the ST-Link V2.

 ST-Link V2 programmer